Ph.D. in Finance

 The GSEFM Ph.D.
 Program in Finance consists of two years of doctoral coursework with a qualifying examination at the end of the first year.
 Core courses in financial economics, econometrics, and mathematical methods (first year) and two to three elective courses (second year) ensure that students acquire a thorough knowledge of the theory of Finance before beginning their own research.

 The Leibniz Institute for Financial Research SAFE, also based at Goethe University’s House of Finance, offers funding for the entire program to excellent applicants for the Ph.D.
 Program in Finance as well as to those for the Program in Economics who pursue Finance as one field in their studies.
-The funding includes grants of monthly €1,000 in the first program year and Research Assistant positions after passing the preliminary exams.
+The funding includes grants of monthly €1,000 in the first program year and Student/Research Assistant positions after passing the preliminary exams.

 SAFE – short for Sustainable Architecture for Finance in Europe – is dedicated to interdisciplinary research on the financial markets and their players in Europe as well as to research-based, independent policy advice.
 It is committed to contributing to a sustainable and resilient financial system that promotes innovation and serves the needs of the economy and its citizens.

 The GSEFM education combined with research work at SAFE offers exceptional global career opportunities in academia, international organizations, or financial regulation.